 What have you learned since starting at the Lung Institute?

-I think one thing, just being in this field of stem cells and regenerative medicine, is that you’re always learning more, so part of that is taking more time to do the research and pulling any possible information to help us move forward.
+I think one thing, just being in this field of cells and regenerative medicine, is that you’re always learning more, so part of that is taking more time to do the research and pulling any possible information to help us move forward.
 It’s just a new way of thinking, of being more on the pioneering side of the field.

 What is your favorite thing about working for the Lung Institute?

 Having such a team-oriented company, and being able to work with people that have the same mentality of being excited makes you more excited to come to work.

 What’s important to you?

 Family and friends.
 Being able to enjoy life.